17 Best Online Writing Sites to Get Paid for Freelance Writing

 - How Do I Find My Niche in Content Writing?

 - Online Writing Sites Wrap Up

 There are a couple different types of how to make money typing. that you'll find on this list and on the internet in general.
 There are even those for transcription and data entry which we discuss in our guide for

-The first, and most popular, type of . site is an online .
-Some online boards feature jobs in every industry imaginable, and others are dedicated specifically to
+But the first, and most popular, type of . site is an online .
+Some online boards feature freelance jobs in every industry imaginable, and others are dedicated specifically to

 from a variety of and give you the opportunity to work directly with the client through the platform. boards function similarly to any online that you might already be familiar with like Indeed, Monster, and more.
 These boards list